rheemansum/CopyDrawings-Py3/README.md

 # CopyDrawings-Py3
-CopyDrawings compatible with Python 3
+Updated the CopyDrawings code to be compatible with Python 3 A GUI was also added